 Thanksgiving is almost here, but it hasn’t happened yet.
 There’s still time to change your mindset, change some habits, and have a healthy Thanksgiving – and the rest of the season too.
 Here are a few tips on how to get started.

 Stress has an impact on so many health issues, so it’s important that you remember to take time to release some of that pent up emotion.
-Instead of seeking refuge in comfort foods like a second (or third) piece of pie, ask yourself what really brings you joy.
+Give yourself permission to reduce the number of sides you prepare, try a simpler recipe, or delegate tasks.
+If you find yourself overwhelmed, instead of seeking refuge in comfort foods like a second (or third) piece of pie, ask yourself what really brings you joy.
 For me, dancing is my saving grace.
 It brings both joy and a sense of pride in my accomplishments to be on the dance floor executing a well rehearsed routine.
 It doesn’t matter what you do, as long as you love it, and it fills you up.

 There is no greater path to healthy holidays than monitoring your eating habits to be sure you’re on track.
 Plan ahead if you know you won’t have time to eat.
 Cut fresh vegetables in advance, and dip them in guacamole for a snack that can keep you going.
 Or throw a bag of nuts in your purse for a quick pick-me-up when you’re on the go.
 Don’t go several hours between eating — that’s a recipe for disaster!
 Avoid processed foods as much as possible, and enjoy plenty of fresh fruits and vegetables.

 Remember that you matter just as much as anyone else this holiday season.
 Take time to do things you truly want to do, not just the things you have to do.
 It’s not selfish to take care of your own needs.
-And you know best what those needs are – so whether you want to attend a concert, go out dancing, or enjoy a quiet evening at home with a book, go ahead and do it!
+And you know best what those needs are – so whether you want to attend a concert, go out dancing, join friends at a gingerbread house party, or enjoy a quiet evening at home with a book, go ahead and do it!
 In addition to finding those little additional pleasures, make basic self-care a priority, not an afterthought.
 Giving yourself enough time to eat, sleep, and exercise can be the key to maintaining health throughout the holiday season.

 There’s no time like right now to change the way you’re experiencing this holiday season.
 Give yourself permission to enjoy the holidays, rather than trying to simply get through them.
 Don’t fall into old patterns that aren’t serving you well.
 Start a new tradition; take care of yourself and create a truly wonderful time of year!